Research for Social Care Programme - Frequently Asked Questions

 What kinds of support is available to Social Care researchers to put together their research proposal?

 RfSC is committed to support social care researchers to develop high-quality and competitive research projects.
 Researchers are strongly encouraged to contact their local Research Design Services at their earliest convenience to discuss potential project ideas.
 The School for Social Care also conducts routine webinars and events to build capacities among researchers.
 Researchers are also encouraged to contact NIHR Clinical Research Network to get practical support to plan a research project.
-Researchers can also fill up the RfSC pre-submission form at the beginning of the competition round to get some basic feedback on the scope of their projects.
+Researchers can also fill in the RfSC pre-submission enquiry form at the beginning of the competition round to get some basic feedback on the scope of their projects.

 My proposed project is very local, to do with service design for a small group in a particular community.
 Is this likely to be acceptable?